jan-vince/smallrecords/README.md

 ## Attributes

-If you need to store a specific information for your records, that is not covered by fields in record's form, here you can define a name of an attribute and it's type (string, text, number, switch).
+If you need to store a specific information for your records, that is not in default records form, here you can define a name of an attribute and it's type (string, text, number, switch).

-If Attributes are allowed in Records list, you can select an attribute and add a value.
+Create or edit a record and go to tab Attributes (but this tab must be allowed in List settings to be visible!).

 ### Access attributes in Twig